mozerpol/NotesFromLearning/NIOS-V/README.md

 tab, nios-shell is in a separate one):
 - `~/Quartus/riscfree/RiscFree/RiscFree` <br/>
 2. After the program opens, click *Create a project*.
-2. Expand *C/C++* and select the *C Project* option. *Next*.
+3. Expand *C/C++* and select the *C Project* option. *Next*.
-3. Project name: app, location for the project is folder: *./software/app/*.
+4. Project name: app, location for the project is catalog: *./software/app/*. <br/>
-Project type: expand Cmake driven and select options: Empty Project.
-It should look something like this:
+Project type: expand Cmake driven and select option: Empty Project. <br/> It should look something like this:

 ![Image](https://github.com/user-attachments/assets/1c63b750-052e-4e88-bdcd-a0d68cf9506b)